mdx-js/mdx/readme.md

 #### Images

-Embedding images is easier to remember, you can link a url or relative file path.
+Embedding images is easier to remember, you can simply link a url.

 ```md
 #### A url